 I think a few things helped the night along as well.
 There were only 12 acts on, as opposed to the usual 15 – 20 at other open mic gigs.
 The MC (Sonia Aste) spoke directly to audience members and got them involved, invested and laughing from the beginning.
 (It astounds me how many MCs don’t do this and then wonder why the audience are not as relaxed).

 Generally, open mic gigs need to be better promoted and the length of the night reduced.
-It’s counterproductive to have too many acts on and you can’t get a true gage of how funny your new jokes are if the audience are too tired to laugh (or too self-conscious if there’s not that many of them).
+It’s counterproductive to have too many acts on and you can’t get a true gauge of how funny your new jokes are if the audience are too tired to laugh (or too self-conscious if there’s not that many of them).
 Plus they won’t come back again if they haven’t had a good time.

 The logic that more acts equals more people and therefore more audience doesn’t work, as performing only to comedians is both unhelpful and soul destroying.
 Hopefully more open mic gigs will make steps in future to make them more enjoyable experiences, but probably not.
 I’m off to guest MC an open mic gig now.
 Or maybe just a room full of comedians.